stax76/awesome-mpv/README.md

 - [vlccrop](https://github.com/kism/mpvscripts/blob/main/scripts/vlccrop.lua) - Implements a VLC style crop hotkey 'c' that cycles through crop settings, useful for cropping letter-boxed or pillar-boxed content.
 - [matroska-crop](https://github.com/sbruder/mpv-matroska-crop) - Automatically crop video using the Matroska PixelCrop properties.
 Includes optional workaround for hardware decoding.
 - [dynamic-crop](https://github.com/Ashyni/mpv-scripts#dynamic-croplua) - Dynamically crop the video by using lavfi's cropdetect filter to detect hard-coded black bars for Ultra Wide Screen (21:9) or any screen different from 16:9 (phone/old TV).
-- [crop](https://github.com/occivink/mpv-scripts#croplua) - Crop the video by defining the target rectangle with the cursor
+- [crop](https://github.com/occivink/mpv-scripts#croplua) - Crop the video by defining the target rectangle with the cursor.
 - [cropmode](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/cropmode.lua) - Adds a keyboard-oriented mode for cropping, outputting the result in a format suitable for ffmpeg.
 - [use-cpu](https://github.com/422658476/MPV-EASY-Player/blob/master/portable-data/scripts/use-cpu.lua) - If the width of the video is greater than 3000 or the height of the video is greater than 2000, it will automatically switch back to using cpu decoding.
 - [waveform](https://github.com/MikelSotomonte/mpv-waveform/tree/main) - Displays a waveform of the video in real-time.